jgscott/ECO395M/syllabus.md

 Lectures will take place in person in BRB 1.118.

 ## Software

-Please install the following free pieces of software on your own machine:
+We'll rely on the following software:
-- Statistical computing: [R](http://www.r-project.org) and [RStudio](http://www.rstudio.com), a free, platform-independent graphical front-end for R.  Make sure you have both R and RStudio installed, along with the [RMarkdown package](http://rmarkdown.rstudio.com).
+- [R](http://www.r-project.org) and [RStudio](http://www.rstudio.com), a free, platform-independent graphical front-end for R.  Make sure you have both R and RStudio installed, along with the [RMarkdown package](http://rmarkdown.rstudio.com).
+- Python, specifically in the form of Jupyter notebooks.
+You can either install Python and Jupyter on your machine
 - Other software: please [install Git and create a GitHub account](https://help.github.com/articles/set-up-git/), if you don't already have one.
 You will use GitHub for version control and to submit your assignments.